-When you heat wood, the first thing you do to it is evaporate the water off.
+When you heat the wood, the first thing that happens is the water evaporates off.

 Water is a liquid, so it cannot melt, but at around 212 degrees Fahrenheit (100 degrees Celsius) it does boil and turn into a gas.

 It’s important for the water vapor to leave the wood as while it contains water, the water will extinguish any fires.